 - Spray the bottom of the Air Fryer basket with non-aerosol cooking oil spray.
 Place as many donuts and holes as will fit comfortably in the basket of your Air Fryer in a single layer, without crowding.

-- Remove the basket carefully from the fryer and, using heat-safe tongs, flip each of the nuggets over.
+- Remove the basket carefully from the fryer and, using heat-safe tongs, flip each of the donuts and holes over.
 Spray or brush again generously with cooking oil, and return to the fryer.

 - Finish frying until lightly golden brown all over.
 Remove the donuts and place on a wire rack to cool.
 Repeat with the remaining donuts and holes.